github/opensource.guide/overviews/issues/index.md

 ### Assignees

-Each issue can have an assignee — one person responsible for moving the issue forward.
+Each issue can have an assignee — one person that's responsible for moving the issue forward.
 Assignees are selected the same way milestones are, through the grey bar at the top of the issue.

 <a id="notifications" title="Notifications, @mentions, and references" class="toc-item"></a>